 - Decision making is fair and equitable

-The presenters will share how to craft policy language for each essential feature of the TAGPEC.
-They also will explain how to use their simple, five-step process to create a high-quality behavior-guidance policy that is based on evidence-based practices for preventing and addressing challenging behavior in the early years.
+Dr. Garrity shares how to craft policy language for each essential feature of the TAGPEC.
+She also explains how to use a simple, five-step process to create a high-quality behavior-guidance policy that is based on evidence-based practices for preventing and addressing challenging behavior in the early years.

-There will be time to get your questions answered during the Q&A segment after their presentation.
-This session is designed for teachers, administrators, program leaders, and early intervention staff working with young children, from infants through grade three.
-Join us to learn about effective discipline policies for young children that support social-emotional competence!
+This recorded session is designed for teachers, administrators, program leaders, and early intervention staff working with young children, from infants through grade three.
+Learn about effective discipline policies for young children that support social-emotional competence!

-Dr. Sascha Longstreth and Dr. Sarah Garrity are Associate Professors in the Child and Family Development Department at San Diego State University (SDSU).
-Prior to coming to SDSU, they were both preschool teachers and have extensive experience working in programs serving young children and their families as administrators, coaches, and consultants.
-Their research involves the exploration of how best practices are implemented in the field, with a focus on continuity of care, teacher beliefs, and how high-quality behavior guidance policies can support children’s social-emotional and academic competence.
-Drs.
-Longstreth and Garrity have presented at local, national, and international conferences on the topics of social-emotional development and behavior guidance policies, and teach courses in early childhood education.
-They are committed to exploring the socio-cultural and linguistic contexts in which teaching and learning take place and identifying policies and practices that improve educational outcomes for at-risk and underserved children and families.
+Dr. Sarah Garrity is Associate Professor in the Child and Family Development Department at San Diego State University (SDSU).
+Prior to coming to SDSU, she was a preschool teacher and has extensive experience working in programs serving young children and their families as administrator, coach, and consultant.
+Her research involves the exploration of how best practices are implemented in the field, with a focus on continuity of care, teacher beliefs, and how high-quality behavior guidance policies can support children’s social-emotional and academic competence.
+Dr. Garrity has presented at local, national, and international conferences on the topics of social-emotional development and behavior guidance policies, and teach courses in early childhood education.
+She is committed to exploring the socio-cultural and linguistic contexts in which teaching and learning take place and identifying policies and practices that improve educational outcomes for at-risk and underserved children and families.

 Join the Early Learning Book Chats community to network with educators, participate in online discussions, receive invitations to upcoming edWebinars, view past edWebinars, take a quiz to receive a CE certificate for a past edWebinar, and access free resources.